 - C1.
 Use IT facilities including word processing, spreadsheets, browsers and search engines to find technical information, - C2.
 Effectively present to audiences (orally, electronically or in writing) rational and reasoned arguments that address a given engineering problem or opportunity, including assessment of the impact of new technologies, - C3.
-Work on a significant technical project both independently and as a member of a design team, managing both the overall task and your contribution to that task, particularly in the MEng programmes,
+Work on a significant technical project both independently and as a member of a design team, managing both the overall task and your contribution to that task, - C4.

-- C4.
 Understand the need for continuing professional development in recognition of lifelong learning, - C5.
 Competently manage projects, people, resources and time.